cuboulder-MSD/digColl_medievalManuscript/README.md

 # Medieval Manuscripts and Incunabula Collection

 ## Description
-This collection consists of European manuscript leaves spanning the 12th - 17th centuries.
+A collection of European manuscript and print documents from the 9th-16th centuries.
+A majority of the materials are individual manuscript leaves dating from the 1200s-1400s

 Permanent address to digital collection: [https://doi.org/10.25810/06t9-nh03](https://doi.org/10.25810/06t9-nh03).<br /> Please use the same link when sharing or citing the collection.
 ## Metadata
 ### Collection Name
-Name of the collection: Medieval Manuscripts and Incunabula Collection
+Name of the collection: Medieval Manuscripts and Incunabula Collection ; previous name: Medieval Manuscript Leaves Collection

 ### Title
 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.